USING IRA FUNDS TO SATISFY YOUR CHARITABLE BEQUESTS

 Allen D. Porter

 Converting a traditional IRA (or qualified plan funds) to a Roth IRA can present an attractive option.
-Until 2010 the eligibility limit of $100,000 of adjusted gross income has precluded many taxpayers from this alternative.
-After 2009, the income eligibility limit is repealed.

 Converting a traditional IRA to a Roth IRA requires the taxpayer to pay income taxes on the amount converted.
 Treating this as an advantage seems counter-intuitive since many taxpayers have contributed to IRAs so as to defer the tax until IRA distributions are received.
 Here are some of the benefits from converting a traditional IRA to a Roth IRA: